Loved by learners at thousands of companies

-This ggplot2 tutorial builds on your knowledge from the first course to produce meaningful explanatory plots.
-We'll explore the last four optional layers.
-Statistics will be calculated on the fly and we’ll see how Coordinates and Facets aid in communication.
-Publication quality plots will be produced directly in R using the Themes layer.
-We’ll also discuss details on data visualization best practices with ggplot2 to help make sure you have a sound understanding of what works and why.
+This ggplot2 course builds on your knowledge from the introductory course to produce meaningful explanatory plots.
+Statistics will be calculated on the fly and you’ll see how Coordinates and Facets aid in communication.
+You’ll also explore details of data visualization best practices with ggplot2 to help make sure you have a sound understanding of what works and why.
 By the end of the course, you’ll have all the tools needed to make a custom plotting function to explore a large data set, combining statistics and excellent visuals.

-In this chapter, we’ll delve into how to use R ggplot2 as a tool for graphical data analysis.
+A picture paints a thousand words, which is why R ggplot2 is such a powerful tool for graphical data analysis.
 In this chapter, you’ll progress from simply plotting data to applying a variety of statistical methods.
-This includes a variety of linear models, descriptive and inferential statistics (mean, standard deviation and confidence intervals) and custom functions.
+These include a variety of linear models, descriptive and inferential statistics (mean, standard deviation and confidence intervals) and custom functions.

-Once you have the technical skill to make great visualizations, it’s important that you make them as meaningful as possible.
-In this chapter we’ll go over three plot types that are mostly discouraged in the data viz community - heat maps, pie charts and dynamite plots.
-We’ll understand what the problems are with these plots and how to avoid making these mistakes yourself.Best practices: bar plots50 xpBar plots: dynamite plots100 xpBar plots: position dodging100 xpBar plots: Using aggregated data100 xpHeatmaps use case scenario50 xpHeat maps100 xpUseful heat maps50 xpHeat map alternatives100 xpWhen good data makes bad plots50 xpSuppression of the origin50 xpColor blindness50 xpTypical problems100 xp
+Now that you have the technical skills to make great visualizations, it’s important that you make them as meaningful as possible.
+In this chapter, you’ll review three plot types that are commonly discouraged in the data viz community: heat maps, pie charts, and dynamite plots.
+You’ll learn the pitfalls with these plots and how to avoid making these mistakes yourself.Best practices: bar plots50 xpBar plots: dynamite plots100 xpBar plots: position dodging100 xpBar plots: Using aggregated data100 xpHeatmaps use case scenario50 xpHeat maps100 xpUseful heat maps50 xpHeat map alternatives100 xpWhen good data makes bad plots50 xpSuppression of the origin50 xpColor blindness50 xpTypical problems100 xp